 In Upper Key Stage 2 at Kingston, children continue to experience a varied curriculum.
 There is a thematic topic-based approach and links are made between different subjects to help children to put their learning into context.
-Where possible, links are made with real life experiences that our pupils can relate to.

 Reading and Homework

-Weekly homework is set in Maths or English and our pupils are expected to read five times a week as part of our ‘Kingston Rainbow Reading Scheme’.
+Weekly homework is set in Maths and English and our pupils are expected to read five times a week as part of our ‘Kingston Rainbow Reading Scheme’.
 Spelling activities are also given for homework.